 Hot Wheelz Festival is a live arts platform that’s set out to burn rubber, speed up, slow down, dodge cones and redefine acceleration.
 We host annual residencies for curators who are looking to explore liveness in virtual programming while loosely addressing the question “How do we keep moving?”

-The summer 2021 residencies are complete.
+All current residencies are complete.
 Check out our archive!

 Jackson Margolis’s Scratching the Surface Membrane is a two-volume zine series that covers the life of the artist dealing with chronic pain and isolation over the course of 2019 and 2020.
 Volume 2 will go up on Thursday, July 7th, so please return to this page to view the complete collection.
 In these works, Margolis, who has a history with the furry community, speaks to identity politics through fetishism.
 Scratching underscores a tension between fantasy and the self: each zine is a year-long anthology of honest projections of the artist reimagined as anthropomorphized dragons.
 By juxtaposing truth and fantasy in this way, Margolis seems to question the very core of how we understand identity and realness.
 What is more real: how we see ourselves or how others see us?